Disclosure: This post may contain affiliate links, meaning I get a commission if you decide to purchase through my link, at no cost to you.

 Lamego can easily be reached by car from anywhere in Portugal.
 From Lisbon the drive is 3.5 hours, and from Porto the drive is 1.5-hours.
 You can also book an affordable bus ticket to travel to Lamego on Busbud.com.

 If you choose to drive to Lamego, there is free parking around the city.
 But once you’re in town you don’t need a car unless you’re planning to explore the outskirts of town.
+(I prefer to rent a car from Enterprise or QEEQ where I can compare prices).

 If you are planning to rent a car, don’t miss Everything You Need to Know About Renting a Car in Portugal; and if you’re planning a more extensive Portugal road trip, make sure to read The Best 8 Day Northern Portugal Road Trip